CS 111- Introduction to Computer Science

 }

-2. Testing BreakthroughState: Test your class using the provided extended GUI.
-Usage: java Breakthrough.
+2. Testing AtaxxState: Test your class using the provided extended GUI.
+Usage: java Ataxx.
 Use the "u" key to "undo" moves.

-3. Extend BreakthroughGame: Extend class BreakthroughGame.java according to this specificationTest input and a transcript with input is provided.
+3. Extend AtaxxGame: Extend class AtaxxGame.java according to this specificationTest input with an output transcript (including input) is provided.
+You should, of course, do additional testing.
 For this extension the "undo" command will undo a previous move.
 If there was no previous move, print "Cannot undo."
-Use the Stack class and BreakthroughState.clone() for this implementation.
+Use the Stack class and AtaxxState.clone() for this implementation.

 Note: There are often better, more memory-efficient means of implementing undo functionality.
 The purpose of this exercise is to provide experience with deep cloning/copying and the stack data structure.